Multiple Locations – Japanese Language and Culture

 **Faculty may require additional information and/or interview (after application deadline)Schedule Appointment →

-*Rooms type (single, double) will vary per location
+*The type of room (single, double) will vary per location

 Kyoto – Nara – Himeji - Hiroshima - Miyajima - Tokyo - Hakone